 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

-The Pro-Keds Royal Lo returns on the shelves with a low-top frame that tends to run a bit large.
-Obtaining a half size down creates a desirable fit.
+The Pro-Keds Royal Lo returns on the shelves with a low-top frame in men’s sizing.
 The front part of the shoe is a bit spacious, preventing the sturdy rubber toe cap from pressing down on your toes.
-This sneaker is available in men’s sizes that extend from 5 to 14 US.
 Considering its somewhat elongated form, this sneaker may be purchased by women buyers by going two sizes lower than their typical shoe measurement to obtain an equivalent men’s size.

 Once called an American icon of sport, the well-loved Pro-Keds classic Royal silhouette comes back with a stylish flair in low-top built.
 The remastered figure with a strong retro character is the Pro-Keds Royal Lo.
 This classic reinterpretation is a testament that the old-school spirit remains strong to this day and age and suitable for a broad spectrum of clothing.